pyexcel/pyexcel/README.rst

 .. note::

-   Please note that `pyexcel-cli` can file transcoding at command line.
+   Please note that `pyexcel-cli` can perform file transcoding at command line.
    No need to open your editor, save the problem, then python run.